-NFC participates in the Dual Enrollment and Early Admissions Programs according to Section 1007.271, FS.
-In cooperation with the District School Boards of Hamilton, Jefferson, Lafayette, Madison, Suwannee and Taylor counties, NFC provides Dual Enrollment and Early Admissions opportunities for academically qualified students.
-Students enrolled in a Home Education Program, a Personalized Education Program, or non-public high school in the NFC service district area are eligible for Dual Enrollment and Early Admissions.
+College participates in the Dual Enrollment and Early Admissions Programs as outlined in Section 1007.271 of the Florida Statutes (FS).
+In collaboration with the District School Boards of Hamilton, Jefferson, Lafayette, Madison, Suwannee, and Taylor counties, NFC provides Dual Enrollment and Early Admissions opportunities for academically eligible students.
+Home Education Program participants, students in a Personalized Education Program, and those attending non-public high schools within the NFC service district are also eligible for Dual Enrollment and Early Admissions.

-Students seeking to enroll on a Dual Enrollment or Early Admissions basis must meet all requirements specified in the Dual Enrollment Articulation Agreement in effect between NFC and the student's school.
-A student enrolled in the Dual Enrollment or Early Admissions program must have an application for admission and have official evidence of demonstration of readiness for college-level communication and computation per Section 1008.30, FS, and Rule 6A-10.0315.
+To enroll in the Dual Enrollment or Early Admissions programs, students must meet all requirements specified in the Dual Enrollment Articulation Agreement between NFC and the student's school.
+Students must also submit an application for admission and provide official evidence of readiness for college-level communication and computation, as defined in Section 1008.30, FS, and Rule 6A-10.0315.

-Credits may be earned for both high school and college.
-An NFC advisor, along with the high school guidance counselor, is responsible for the academic advisement of Dual Enrollment and Early Admission students.
-Contact the Office of Dual Enrollment for details about the NFC Dual Enrollment Program.
+Students can earn credits applicable to both high school and college.
+An NFC advisor, in collaboration with the student's high school guidance counselor, is responsible for academic advisement for Dual Enrollment and Early Admissions students.
+For more details, contact the Office of Dual Enrollment.